arielo5/AG_Portfolio/README.md

 ## Usage

 On the webpage you will see an logo icon and a navigation bar on top with a hamburger button that will dropdown the header with buttons for LinkedIn, GitHub, Resume and Contact, and also a small section for about me.
 When you click on each one of the button it will open another tab for the to the corresponding pages.
-On the lower part of the page it display all of my previos projects so far.
+On the lower part of the page it display all of my previous projects so far.
 Also the page has a responsive layout that adapts to my viewport on various screens and devices.

 ## Links & Screenshots
  * [AG Portfolio](https://arielo5.github.io/AG_Portfolio/)